arunk7033/Python-Basics-Assignment/README.md

    - *This assignment tests the concepts of List Comprehension, Handling Unique Elements, Class Construction and Getters, Sorting Lists and Pythagorean Triplets.*

 ## Programming Assignment 25
-   - *This assignment tests the concepts of  .*
+   - *This assignment tests the concepts of Equality Comparison and Function Output, Dictionary Manipulation and Sorting, Mapping and Dictionary Creation, String Manipulation and Replacement and ASCII Code Manipulation and String Capitalization.*